OrderLab/xinda/docs/DEV.md

 * [data-analysis/](../data-analysis) contains scripts to parse and analyze the runtime logs and stats collected by Xinda

-* [tools/](../tools/) contains the requried binaries and utilities .
+* [tools/](../tools/) contains the required binaries and utilities

 * [container.yaml](../xinda/systems/container.yaml) records legal container names of all supported distributed systems.
-It is used by a sanity check to ensure the user input of `--fault_location` is valid
+It is used as a sanity check to ensure the user input of `--fault_location` is valid

-* [TestSystem](../xinda/systems/TestSystem.py) is the base class to implement all distributed systems in Xinda.
+* [TestSystem](../xinda/systems/TestSystem.py) is the base class to implement the test pipeline of all distributed systems.
 It has already implemented basic functions like:
     + `docker_up()` and `docker_down()` to bring up/down the cluster
     + `blockade_up()` and `blockade_down()` to init/shut down Blockade (which is used to inject network-related slow faults)
     + `charybdefs_up()` and `charybdefs_down()` to init/shut down CharybdeFS (which is used to inject filesystem-related slow faults)
-    + `inject()` to inject slow faults at a specific time, wait for a duration, and then clear the fault
+    + `inject()` to inject slow faults at a specific time, location and severity level, wait for a duration, and then clear the fault
-    + `info()` to log INFO messages
+    + `info()` to log INFO-level messages
-    + `cleanup()` to clean up the system (e.g., docker containers, Blockade, CharybdeFS, etc.) for next test
+    + `cleanup()` to ensure a clean state for next test (e.g., garbage-collecting docker containers, Blockade/CharybdeFS instances, etc.)

 * [Benchmark](../xinda/configs/benchmark.py) and its subclasses are used to pass benchmark-related configurations to the system